SOUTH CAROLINA SFI IMPLEMENTATION COMMITTEE

 The SFI Community Engagement Grant Program is supporting this project.
 Encouraging gender diversity in the forest sector is an SFI priority.
 SFI is a leader in encouraging women in the forest sector, and in mentoring young women and students.
 The 2018 SFI Annual Conference featured a number of panels and events for and led by women leaders at all career stages.
-The seven-member SFI senior leadership team has a majority of women members and the 18-member SFI Board of Directors includes broad female representation.
+Both our SFI Leadership Team and SFI Board of Directors has broad female representation and the 18-member SFI Board of Directors includes broad female representation.

 How the Project Builds SFI Community Engagement

 This project has three focus areas: leveraging the engagement of SFI Implementation Committeesto enrich the link between people and forests, engaging and educating young women and girls, and training and educating current and future forest practitioners.